Medicaid expansion supporters drown out Kansas Senate proceedings

 Wagle aide Harrison Hems and a Capitol police officer ordered news reporters to leave the floor about 20 minutes into the demonstration.
 When reporters declined, Hems threatened to revoke their floor passes.
 Lawmakers and legislative staff were allowed to remain.

+"This is a public space, isn't it?" a reporter asked.
+"This is the people's house."

+"As far as I know," the officer replied, "this is the Senate's house."

-Hems said he wanted to evict news reporters because they were giving an audience to the protestors.
+Hems said he wanted to evict news reporters because they were giving an audience to the protesters.

 "I'm just telling you it's a privilege to have a press pass, to be on the floor, to document," Hems said.
 "When I'm trying to get people out to restore order to the chamber so we can conduct our business and you guys just sit there with a camera in their face and give them an audience, that makes my job incredibly difficult.
 I'm not trying to silence the press."

-After news reporters were out of the chamber, police arrested the protestors and whisked them into a conference room, where they could remain out of sight.
-The protestors were cited with misdemeanor disorderly conduct.
+After news reporters were out of the chamber, police removed the protesters from the gallery and whisked them into a conference room, where they could remain out of sight.
+Wagle said the protesters were cited with misdemeanor disorderly conduct.

-She later reopened the gallery after receiving word that protestors have left the Statehouse.
+She later reopened the gallery after receiving word that the protesters had left the Statehouse.